Alan L. Berger: Career

-He was Judaic Studies lecturer since 1995 from the Florida Atlantic University and was from 1973 to 1995 lecturer at Syracuse University in the department of Religious studies.
-In 1980 he established the Jewish Studies program in the University of New York, Syracuse and from 1988 to 1989, he was a visiting associate professor of Judaic Studies in the Williamsburg, College of William and Mary, he lectures short term courses in some institutions and mostly lectures the Holocaust studies abroad for over many years.
+Berger was Judaic Studies lecturer at Florida Atlantic University since 1995, and was lecturer at Syracuse University in the department of Religious studies from 1973 to 1995.
+In 1980, he established the Jewish Studies program at the University of New York, Syracuse and from 1988 to 1989, he was a visiting associate professor of Judaic Studies in the Williamsburg, College of William and Mary, he lectures short courses at some institutions and mostly lectures on the Holocaust studies abroad for many years.